Comment on page

 Here's how it might look where you kick off the workflow:

-Of course, at this point our workflow isn't actually doing anything of value.
+- 3.At this point our workflow isn't actually doing anything of value.
 So let's add the part that actually does something.

 The reason for the matt+index is because Bubble won't let you have more than one user with the same email in the database.
 So by appending +index, we get [email protected], [email protected] ....
 We're using arbitrary text because this allows us to build a text string made up of static and dynamic values.

 The last thing we might want to do is send ourselves a notification when the recursive workflow has finished running.
-For this, we just need to append an action at the end of our workflow that will only fire when we've iterated through every user in the list, which is the same thing as saying when index = count.
+For this, we just need to append an action at the end of our workflow that will only run when we've iterated through every user in the list, which is the same thing as saying when index = count.

 (username = username | password = password)